srchulo/Mojolicious-Static-Role-Compressed/README.md

 - The asset passed to ["serve\_asset" in Mojolicious::Static](https://metacpan.org/pod/Mojolicious::Static#serve_asset) is a [Mojo::Asset::File](https://metacpan.org/pod/Mojo::Asset::File) (["is\_file" in Mojo::Asset](https://metacpan.org/pod/Mojo::Asset#is_file) returns `1`).
-- It is determined that the asset should be served by ["should\_serve\_asset"](#should_serve_asset) being `undef` or a subroutine that returns `1` for the given [Mojo::Asset::File](https://metacpan.org/pod/Mojo::Asset::File).
+- It is determined that the asset should be served by ["should\_serve\_asset"](#should_serve_asset) being a true scalar value or a subroutine that returns true for the given [Mojo::Asset::File](https://metacpan.org/pod/Mojo::Asset::File).
 - ["accept\_encoding" in Mojo::Headers](https://metacpan.org/pod/Mojo::Headers#accept_encoding) for the request contains at least one encoding listed in ["compression\_types"](#compression_types).
 - A compressed version of the asset is found that is smaller than the original asset.
-Assets are expected to be located at the path to the original asset, followed by a period and the extension: `/path/to/asset.css` -> `/path/to/asset.css.gz`
+Assets are expected to be located at the path of the original asset, followed by a period and the extension: `/path/to/asset.css` -> `/path/to/asset.css.gz`